tglunde/GettingCleaningDataCourseProject/CodeBook.md

 ========================================================
 * main directory contains activity and feature lables
 * train and test directory each contains a subject, x (feature value) and Y (activity id) file
+* please see the detailed descriptions in from the original data set for the feature and activity descriptions

-For each record it is provided:
+For each record it is provided
 ======================================
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.